 - To collect stable metrics on third party graphics solutions, enable Developer Mode in Microsoft Windows OS settings.

-- Few DirectX 11 applications that create a temporary D3D11Device may crash if started from Graphics Monitor.
+- A few DirectX 11 applications that create a temporary Direct3D* 11 device may crash if started from Graphics Monitor.
 To resolve this issue, please enable the System-wide Time-based GPU Metrics option in the Metrics tab of the Graphics Monitor options.

 - In rare cases, a DirectX 12 frame opened on 11th generation Intel® Core processors may display an incorrect value for the DirectX 12 PS Invocation metric for events that are preceded by a SetPipelineState call.